TheTexta/obsidian-main/Corpus Callosum.md

+#biological-psychology
-The bridging tissue which connects the left and right hemispheres of the [[Cerebrum]]
+Corpus Callosum::The bridging tissue which connects the left and right cerebral hemispheres of the [[Cerebrum]]